2nd April 2021 – Updated

 APPENDIX: A BRIEF HISTORY OF THE AMATEUR RANKINGS

 The World Amateur Golf Ranking (WAGR) was launched on 23rd January 2007.
 It was established by David Moir, a member of staff in The R&A’s entries department.

 Its origins lie in the handicap balloting out of the reigning Australian Amateur champion, Andrew Martin, at the 2004 Amateur Championship.
 It was clear that because of different handicapping systems around the world the adoption of lowest handicap as the primary entry criteria was no longer appropriate.
 A new approach or safety net was needed to ensure that such errors were not made again and that playing fields were always at their strongest.

 Andy McDonald took over from Mr. Moir in 2008 and headed up the team within R&A Championships Ltd that manages he WAGR until late 2017 when he retired.
-Ian Scott replaced him.
-The 2014 Golfer’s Handbook said a team of five people work on the WAGR (men’s and women’s).
+Ian Scott replaced him but appears to have resigned in early 2021 as The R&A commenced recruitment for a new WAGR Manager in April 2021.
+The advert states that the role manages a team of four coordinators all of whom work on the men’s, women’s and disabled rankings.

 2011 was an important year for the WAGR.
 It started to produce a Women’s ranking but more importantly gained the endorsement of the USGA, giving it credibility around the world.

 On 21st June 2018 the WAGR updated its website introducing some new features.

 On 13th November 2018 WAGR announced that they would be launching a new world ranking for Golfers with Disability on 1st January 2019.

 In 1999 Fred Solomon, a scratch golfer and pensions executive from San Francisco, established the Scratch Players Group with some friends.
 They planned to create a tour for elite golfers, amateur and pro, providing assistance with hosting tournaments ambitiously around the world.